codeLoverX/login-todo-test-assessment/README.md

 git clone https://github.com/codeLoverX/login-todo-test-assessment.git

+1. Setup Mongodb Database

-1. Use  your local MongoDB and switch it on, if you have MongoDB installed. \
+a.
+Use  your local MongoDB and switch it on, if you have MongoDB installed.
-If you have a local running MongoDB, you can ignore this Docker step.

 Type:

 docker compose -f "docker-compose.yml" up -d --build

-Basically use Docker compose if you don't have docker.
+b.
+If you have a local running MongoDB, you can ignore this Docker step.
+Change the port and .env in api/.env file at this line.

+DB_CONNECTION=mongodb://localhost:27017/todos

 2. Start frontend by typing: